kserve/website/docs/modelserving/v1beta1/torchserve/README.md

     via local socket.

-## Deploy PyTorch model with V1 REST Protocol
+## Deploy PyTorch Model with V1 REST Protocol

 ### Create the TorchServe InferenceService
 KServe by default selects the `TorchServe` runtime when you specify the model format `pytorch` on new model spec.